 Willy is a weak and foolish man.
 He decided on his line of work because of an 84-year-old hawker who died “the death of a salesman, in his green velvet slippers in the smoker of the New York, New Haven and Hartford, going into Boston.
 When he died, hundreds of salesmen and buyers were at his funeral.”
 Being “well-liked,” Willy perceived, was his key to success—one Willy never could fit in the lock.
 At the end of his life, Willy laments to the remembered image of his brother Ben (Louis Zorich), who became rich in the gold fields of Alaska, “How did you do it?”
 Maybe Ben didn’t play so fair, maybe he did things that would ensure he would not be well-liked, but Willy will never know.
 Ben doesn’t speak to Willy—the echo of his platitudes, “Doesn’t take much time if you know what you’re doing,” haunt Willy.

 Biff, the popular quarterback of his high school football team, seemed poised to prove Willy’s theory of success right.
 But Biff, perhaps because he catches his father cheating on his mother but more likely because his father’s teachings are wrongheaded and oppressive, fails.
-The “anemic” Bernard (David S. Chandler), son of Willy’s only friend Charley, becomes a lawyer and modestly refuses to mention that he’s arguing a case in front of the U.S. Supreme Court until Charley blurts the news.
+The “anemic” Bernard (David S. Chandler), son of Willy’s only friend Charley, becomes a lawyer and modestly avoids mentioning that he’s arguing a case in front of the U.S. Supreme Court until Charley blurts the news.
 “I’m overjoyed to see how you made the grade,” says Willy and then pleads about Biff, “Why didn’t he ever catch on?”